best-things-to-do-in-byron-bay

 kayaking-in-byron-bay

 A trip to Byron Bay isn’t complete without booking this legendary kayak with dolphins tour!
-Kayaking is one of the best Byron Bay activities, and is something everyone needs to experience!
+Kayaking is one of the best activities, and is something everyone needs to experience!
 This is because the likelihood of bumping into some dolphins along the way is almost a given.

 It’s a long standing legendary kayaking tour that takes you right out into the ocean where you might see some dolphins and whales if you’re visiting during the whale migration season (between June – November).